mixiate/ts1-blender-io/README.md

 - Cross compatible with The Sims Online skeletons, meshes and animations imported with [TSO Blender IO](https://github.com/mixiate/tso-blender-io)

 You can find out how to use the add-on in the [wiki](https://github.com/mixiate/ts1-blender-io/wiki).

+### You may be interested in
+- [TS1 Renderer](https://github.com/mixiate/ts1-renderer) - Render sprites for The Sims 1 objects with Blender.